 Khaya senegalensis is a tree species native to Africa (and now also cultivated in Australia).
 Common names include African mahogany, dry zone mahogany, Gambia mahogany, khaya wood, and Senegal mahogany.
 Khaya senegalensis has traditionally been used to treat malaria, headaches, fever, rheumatism, and jaundice.
-It has also been used to treat menstruation pain, dysmenorrhoea, ovulation disturbances, and digestive pain and discomfort.
-In this study, the bark of Khaya senegalensis will be administered as it has anti-inflammatory and pain-blocking effects.
+It has also been used to treat menstruation pain, dysmenorrhoea, ovulation disturbances, menopausal symptoms, and digestive pain and discomfort.